Most popular package

 What’s included

-On-the-day clinical checks, plus a comprehensive blood test panel from our UKAS-accredited lab.
+In-clinic checks, plus our broadest standard blood test panel from our UKAS-accredited lab.

 From the lab